lionlai1989/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms
-This repository hosts materials for the course, [Data Structures and Algorithms Specialization](https://www.coursera.org/specializations/data-structures-algorithms), offered by Coursera and UC San Diego, including my own solutions to the problems and personal notes accumulated during the course.
+This repository hosts materials for the course, [Data Structures and Algorithms Specialization](https://www.coursera.org/specializations/data-structures-algorithms), offered by Coursera and UC San Diego, including my own solutions to the problems.

 ## Description